AA Meetings in Everett

 Current AA members can be invaluable resources for finding meetings.
 Newcomers are encouraged to ask for meeting recommendations and directions from people they meet at initial sessions.
 Word of mouth remains one of the most effective ways to discover the diverse range of AA meetings available in Everett.

-AA and the Broader Everett Community
+How AA Strengthens the Everett Community

 AA meetings in Everett do more than just help individuals achieve sobriety; they also contribute positively to the broader community.
 By helping individuals overcome alcohol dependency, AA reduces the social and economic costs associated with alcoholism, such as healthcare expenses, lost productivity, and criminal justice involvement.

-Collaboration with Local Organizations
+Partnering with Other Local Organizations

 AA groups in Everett often collaborate with local organizations, such as healthcare providers, social services, and law enforcement.
 These partnerships help raise awareness about the availability of AA and ensure that individuals in need of support are aware of the resources available to them.
 Additionally, AA members frequently participate in community events and educational programs, further promoting healthy living and sobriety in Everett.